Education and Schools in South Korea

 Due to the presence of Westerners in the US Army base as well as the large English teaching community, there are a number of high-quality international schools in South Korea, particularly in Seoul.
 Many are American-curriculum schools or follow an international curriculum such as the International Baccalaureate (IB).
 There are also French and British curriculum schools.

-International schools are extremely expensive, but they provide the benefits of English-language instruction and allowing for a continuous learning experience, as many expat children will continue following the curriculum from their home country.
+International schools are extremely expensive, but they provide the benefits of English-language instruction and allow for a continuous learning experience, as many expat children will continue following the curriculum from their home country.

 Homeschooling in South Korea